 A Swiss Technology R&D Initiative Towards the Direct Detection of Nearby Exoplanets

 For the first time, the recent discovery of the nearby exoplanets Proxima Cen b and GJ876 b opens the door to a possible detection and spectroscopic characterization in reflected light with ground-based instrumentation.
 Indeed, at an anticipated contrast of 10-6 to 10-7 and angular separation ranging from 2 to 2.5 λ/D, these two planets can be spatially resolved in the visible (R- to I-band) with the VLT.
 Still, such stringent contrast requirements impose the use of state-of-the-art planet imaging instrumentation downstream the best available adaptive optics (AO) systems, combined with advanced observing schemes.
 It appears that Swiss institutions are already leading two major existing VLT instruments, which could play a key contribution in detecting these nearby exoplanets directly in a realistic future: ESPRESSO and SPHERE/ZIMPOL.
 We hereby propose to improve our technological capabilities in two major areas, which are both crucially needed to make such an endeavor possible: (i) faster AO real-time computing (RTC), and (ii) coronagraphy optimized for known RV-detected targets.
-The two proposed work packages involve Swiss institutions with relevant expertise and currently conducting research related to the aforementioned technologies.
-By utilizing and combining existing know-how and resources in Geneva, Lausanne and Zurich, we also conceive the project as a stepping-stone in developing a Swiss technology platform for high-contrast instrumentation, which could lead to future collaborations and initiatives on a larger scale.
+The project involves Swiss institutions with relevant expertise and currently conducting research related to the aforementioned technologies.
+By utilizing and combining existing know-how and resources in Geneva, Lausanne and Zurich (some pictures of the laboratory of ETH are shown below), we also conceive the project as a stepping-stone in developing a Swiss technology platform for high-contrast instrumentation, which could lead to future collaborations and initiatives on a larger scale.

 Market opportunities and industrial applications